emerysteele/CookieProfileSwitcher/README.md

 ## License Info
-This work is licensed under a Creative Commons Attribution 4.0 License.
+This work is licensed under a GNU General Public License v3.0.

 This extension uses the following open-source projects: